The WIAA began sponsoring a tournament program in girls track & field in 1971. The first State Meet was held at Appleton East.

 Cami Davre of Whitefish Bay, Bonnie Draxler of Wrightstown, Jaclynn Kriegl of Florence, and Elizabeth Pospyhalla and Tess Thurs of Edgar hold the record for total number of State titles with 10.
 Davre won the 800 and 1600 runs four times (2014-17), the 3200 in 2017 and as a member of the 3200 relay in 2015.
 Draxler won the 400 dash and pole vault four times (2011-14) and the 100 dash twice (2013-14).
 Pospyhalla won the 1,600 relay four times (2010-13), the 800 three times (2010-12), the 400 twice (2012-13) and the 200 once (2013).
 Thurs capture titles in the 1,600 relay four times (2009-12), the 300 hurdles three times (2009, 2011-12), the 100 hurdles twice (2011-12) and the triple jump once (2012).
 Kriegl won the 200 four times (1995-98), the long jump three times (1995-96, 1998), the 100 twice (1996, 1998), and the 800 relay (1996).

 Dana Collins of Milwaukee Marshall, Heather Hyland of Nekoosa and Jenni Westphal of Marinette are next with nine.
-Anne Mulrooney and Brooke Jaworski of Wausau West have won seven events, as did Lauren Reesman of Catholic Memorial in the wheelchair events.
+Anne Mulrooney, Melissa Talbot and Brooke Jaworski of Wausau West have won seven events, as did Lauren Reesman of Catholic Memorial in the wheelchair events.
 Six-time winners include Cathy Branta of Slinger, Amy Wickus of Baraboo, Rachael Anderson of Mount Horeb and Kristen Barr of Newman Catholic.

-Jena Heidmann of Edgar, Hillary Hyland of Nekoosa, Melissa Talbot of Freedom, Tess Thurs of Edgar, Lauren Reesman of Catholic Memorial and Audrey Kleiss-Garcia are the only six girls to win four events in one State Meet.
+Jena Heidmann of Edgar, Hillary Hyland of Nekoosa, Melissa Talbot of Freedom, Tess Thurs of Edgar, Lauren Reesman of Catholic Memorial, Audrey Kleiss-Garcia and Gabi Berthiaume of Racine Horlick are the only seven girls to win four events in one State Meet.
 In 1998, Hyland won the long jump, high jump, triple jump, and 100 meter high hurdles.
 In 2002, Talbot won the 100 and 300 hurdles, 200 dash and the long jump.
 In 2012, Heidmann won the 400 relay, 800 relay, the 1600 relay and the long jump.
 That same year, teammate Tess Thurs won the 100 hurdles, 300 hurdles, triple jump and 1600 relay.
 In 2016, Reesman won the wheelchair 100, 400, 800 races and shot put.
-In the wheelchair competition, Kleiss-Garcia won those same events in 2017.
+In the wheelchair competition, Kleiss-Garcia and Berthiaume won those same events in 2017 and 2019, respectively.

 Edgar boasts the most event champions with 42.
 Madison Memorial is next with 34, and Arcadia is third with 29.